awsdocs/aws-net-developer-guide/doc_source/creds-assign.md

 1. Amazon EC2 instance metadata\.

-If your application is running on an Amazon EC2 instance, such as in a production environment, use an IAM role as described in [Granting access by using an AWS IAM role](net-dg-hosm.md)\.
+If your application is running on an Amazon EC2 instance, such as in a production environment, use an IAM role as described in [Granting access by using an IAM role](net-dg-hosm.md)\.
 Otherwise, such as in prerelease testing, store your credentials in a file that uses the AWS credentials file format that your web application has access to on the server\.

 ## Profile resolution<a name="net-dg-config-creds-profile-resolution"></a>